shivamg5080/rubik__cube/README.md

 • Achieved a solving time of under 3 seconds for a Rubik's Cube jumbled 8 times, using BFS, DFS, and IDDFS algorithms

-• Implemented the Korf's IDA* Algorithm, achieving a solving time under 10 seconds for a Rubik's Cube jumbled 13 times
+• Implemented the Korf's IDA* Algorithm, achieving a solving time under 10 seconds for a Rubik's Cube jumbled 13 times.